jmce22/pands-project/README.md

 sepal length (7.9 cm), petal length (6.9 cm), sepal width (4.4 cm) and petal width (2.5 cm). \ For sepal length, petal length and petal width, Iris virginica was the variety which was responsible for the largest value, although for sepal width, the variety with the largest value was Iris setosa.

 * standard deviation: This is a measure of the dispersion of the values of a given set a data.
 The value for standard deviation calculated by pandas is calculated using a population size of (N - 1) rather than (N), and this (N - 1) formula is suitable for the relatively small population sizes of 50 and 150 being analysed here.
+Rather than analyse the figures for standard deviation in isolation, I thought it would be more appropriate to calculate the coefficient of variation for each trait instead (see below), as this gives a more meaningful picture of the degree of dispersion of values for each trait which can then be compared with the same statistic for traits.

 * The Coefficient of Variation (CoV), which measures the extent of standard deviation of a sample relative to the mean of the sample, is useful to give a sense of how variable a given trait is.
 The CoV is calculated as (sd/ mean), and among the sample of 150 flowers, the figure for CoV for sepal length and sepal width are remarkable similar, at 0.141, which is a much lower measure of variability than the figures for petal length (0.469) and petal width (0.637).
 Note: as CoV isn't directly calculated by the *.decribe()* method, I calculated them using the *.mean()* and *.std()* methods and printed the results to the text file.